 WATCH ON BBC SELECT: THE FASCISM DROP

-Each week, BBC Select brings you a curated collection of three thought-provoking programs and an exclusive Take on a subject that touches us all.
+Every other week, BBC Select brings you a curated collection of three thought-provoking programs and an exclusive Take on a subject that touches us all.
 We explore a culturally relevant theme and examine it in depth, offering you fresh perspectives on the things that matter in life, from love and war, parenthood and consumerism, to revolution and race.

 This week’s Drop takes a closer look at fascism, delving into some of the darkest corners of human history.
 Novelist and activist Elif Shafak asks: are human beings evil by nature?
 We head to the most secretive of countries, North Korea, to listen to uncensored voices in North Korea: Voices from the State.
 Germany’s past is scrutinized in Rise of the Nazis, and we examine the disturbing ascent of fascism in the 20th century in Germany’s New Nazis; focussing on propaganda tools and right wing extremist ideals.